How to: Install a Custom Diagnostic Data Adapter

-For more information about how to configure your test settings to use an environment when you run your tests, see Collect more diagnostic data in manual tests or Create Test Settings for Automated System Tests Using Microsoft Test Manager.
+For more information about how to configure your test settings to use an environment when you run your tests, see Create Test Settings for Manual Tests or Create Test Settings for Automated Tests as Part of a Test Plan.

-If you have created and installed a diagnostic data adapter configuration editor, to configure your diagnostic data adapter for your test settings, choose Configure next to your adapter and make any changes.
-Then choose Save.
+If you have created and installed a diagnostic data adapter configuration editor, to configure your diagnostic data adapter for your test settings, click Configure next to your adapter and make any changes.
+Then click Save.
 For more information about how to create a configuration editor for your diagnostic data collector, see How to: Create a Custom Editor for Data for Your Diagnostic Data Adapter.

 If you are running your tests from Microsoft Test Manager, you can assign these test settings to your test plan before you run your tests or use the Run with Options command to assign test settings and override test settings.
 For more information about test settings, see Setting Up Machines and Collecting Diagnostic Information Using Test Settings.

-If you are running your tests from Visual Studio, you must set these test settings to be active.
+If you are running your tests from Microsoft Visual Studio 2010, you must set these test settings to be active.
 For more information about test settings, see Setting Up Machines and Collecting Diagnostic Information Using Test Settings.